-Anthony Scaramucci Quoted Joe Paterno On Honor & Apparently Forgot He Protected A Pedophile
+Anthony Scaramucci Quoted A Line About Honor From A Guy Who Protected A Pedophile

 In a political climate full of gaffes, some are more cringe-y and damaging than others.
 On Thursday morning, Anthony Scaramucci quoted Joe Paterno on honor and dignity after calling in to a CNN show, sparking criticism over the White House communications director's decision to uphold the words of a man who protected a rapist and child molester.

 While talking about leaks from the White House, Scaramucci said to CNN New Day anchor Chris Cuomo, "Why don't you honor the job?
 Remember Joe Paterno?
 What would he say?
 'Act like you've been there before.'
 Act with honor and dignity and respect and hold the confidence of the presidency in his office."

 Paterno, who died in 2012, was the winningest college football coach in history while at Penn State, but his legacy was disgraced by his knowledge of the sex abuse scandal of his assistant coach, Jerry Sandusky.
 In 2012, Sandusky was found guilty of dozens of sex abuse charges.
 A jury convicted Sandusky of 45 of 48 counts of sexual-abuse related charges.
 In 2016, unsealed court documents alleged that Paterno was told about Sandusky's conduct, but dismissed the behavior.
 Several other staffers were also allegedly aware of Sandusky's actions.